2b-as/sigshark/README.md

 sigshark is still under development.
 It currently has the following
 limitations:

-- The transaction tracking currently only works for pcaps that contain traffic for a single endpoint, or more precisely, for a single TCAP-transaction-ID generating entity (which can talk to any number of other nodes).
-The IP address of that node, as found in the pcap, must be specified on the command line. __This means that traffic that was captured on STPs or gateways which only forward traffic but do not terminate transactions themselves can currently not be processed by sigshark__

 - Messages belonging to transactions that are only included partially in the pcap file (i.e. missing `Begin` and/or `End/Abort`) will not be included in the resulting pcap